 Connection point 'R' is the top pad of R40 in the 130XE.
 Connect the RED wire to this point.

-Connection point 'S' is the center pad in a group of three, just to the right of the ANTIC chip on the right side of the board.
+Connection point 'S' is the center pad in a group of three, just to the right of the POKEY chip on the right side of the board.

 See the large photo above for its location.
 The photo to the right is a close-up of this location